MechanicalRock/mechanicalrock.github.io/_posts/2020-04-05-customer-shedding.md

 # DDoS

 A distributed denial-of-service (DDoS) attack is a malicious attempt to disrupt normal traffic of a targeted server, service or network by overwhelming the target or its surrounding infrastructure with a flood of traffic.
 GitHub DDoS attacks are probably the most famous, when they revealed in 2018 it was hit with an attack that peaked at 1.35Tbps.
+More recently, the Australian Government attributed the crashing myGov site as being offline due to a DDoS attack.
+This however, turned out to be a [poorly architected system](https://www.zdnet.com/article/government-wheels-out-census-excuse-and-blames-mygov-crash-on-ddos/), which could not cope with the increase in demand due to job losses associated with the pandemic.

 My personal opinion is that there are better ways than a customer queue to deal with a DDoS attack.
 In the AWS world it involves following well-architected principles around autoscaling across availability zones, using Route 53, CloudFront, Web Application Firewall (WAF) and AWS Shield in conjunction.